 This accessibility comes at a price, of course.
 In peak season the roads get busy with busloads of tourists, and if you thought it was just going to be you and your loved one alone under the stars, think again.
 But time it right, and pick the right camp, and you’ll still be able to escape your fellow travellers and enjoy one of the most spectacular vistas on earth as the sun sets over the rolling sands.

-Top Tips For The Best Sahara Desert Glamping Experience
+Top Tips For The Best Morocco Glamping Experience

 1/ Do your research.
 Camp size and quality can vary widely.

 2/ Book in advance.
 Don’t wait until you get there, by which stage you camp of choice may be booked up or you might end up somewhere you don’t want to be.
 Ask for full details of your camp and its facilities to make sure there are no nasty surprises.

 3/ Check that your guide will speak your language.
 It could be pretty frustrating being stuck out in the desert with no real way of communicating and some guides don’t speak all that much English.